webplatform/docs-wpd/Community/Meetings/General/index.md

 We should have a calendar or something.

 ACTION: julee to create a high-level calendar for people to mark when they're available or not.
+(DONE: https://www.google.com/calendar/render?tab=oc&pli=1&gsessionid=P71QgXQ4uw2jGWqFWW6lLA)

 Limited resources on JS, but other things we can do to support this project?